zalando-stups/senza/README.rst

 human-friendly, which hinders developer productivity.
 Also, many parts of a CloudFormation template are reusable among applications of the same kind and CloudFormation does not provide a way to reuse templates.

-Senza addresses those problems by supporting CloudFormation templates as YAML input and adding its own 'components' on top.
+Senza addresses these problems by supporting CloudFormation templates as YAML input and adding its own 'components' on top.
 Components are predefined, easily configurable CloudFormation snippets that generate all the boilerplate JSON that CloudFormation